Unboxed-Software/solana-course/content/pda.md

 We're ready to build and deploy our program!

 Build the updated program by running `cargo-build-bpf`.
-Then deploy the program by running the deploy command provided as the output of `cargo-build-bpf`.
+Then deploy the program by running the `solana program deploy` command printed to the console.

 You can test your program by submitting a transaction with the right instruction data.
-You can create your own script for that or feel free to use [this frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-add-comments).
+You can create your own script or feel free to use [this frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-add-comments).
+Be sure to use the `solution-add-comments` branch and replace the `MOVIE_REVIEW_PROGRAM_ID` in `utils/constants.ts` with your program's ID or the frontend won't work with your program.

-Keep in mind that since we made breaking changes to the review accounts (i.e. adding a discriminator), none of the reviews you created previously will show on this frontend as it's designed to accommodate the changes we made in this demo.
+Keep in mind that we made breaking changes to the review accounts (i.e. adding a discriminator).
+If you were to use the same program ID that you've used previously when deploying this program, none of the reviews you created previously will show on this frontend due to a data mismatch.

-If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62d0c35cf6273245aca4f5f5) before continuing.
+If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://github.com/Unboxed-Software/solana-movie-program) before continuing.
+Note that the solution code is on the `main` branch of the linked repository.

 # Challenge

-Now it’s your turn to build something independently.
-If you haven't been following along or haven't saved your work from before, feel free to use this [starter code](https://beta.solpg.io/62c9120df6273245aca4f5e8).

-The Student Intro program is a Solana Program that lets students introduce themselves.
-The program takes a user's name and a short message as the instruction_data and creates an account to store the data on-chain.
+Now it’s your turn to build something independently!
+Go ahead and work with the Student Intro program that we've used in past lessons.
+The Student Intro program is a Solana program that lets students introduce themselves.
+This program takes a user's name and a short message as the instruction_data and creates an account to store the data on-chain.
+For this challenge you should:

-Using the concepts and tools detailed in this lesson, apply what you've learned to the Student Intro Program.

-1. Build and deploy the program locally
-2. Add an instruction allowing other users to reply to an intro
+1. Add an instruction allowing other users to reply to an intro
+2. Build and deploy the program locally

+If you haven't been following along with past lessons or haven't saved your work from before, feel free to use [this starter code](https://beta.solpg.io/62c9120df6273245aca4f5e8).

 Try to do this independently if you can!
 But if you get stuck, feel free to reference the [solution code](https://beta.solpg.io/62cb5761f6273245aca4f5e9).
 Note that your code may look slightly different than the solution code.